 We got back to our car and congratulated ourselves on riding every single inch of the Raccoon River Valley Trail over the span of two days.

+For supper that night we ate at Tasty Tacos in Urbandale.
 Tasty the Tacos were!
 The Nacho she had not so much! ~~S

 (The nachos weren't "bad".
 She just prefers vegetables in her meals.
 She's not sure vegetables were even available anywhere on the menu.)

 We then hit a couple of Goodwill stores because the woman of the group was looking for a purse to use a camera bag.
 Guess you never know what you're gonna find for sale at Goodwill.
 I certainly never expected to find A CAR!!!
+For only $5K this baby could be yours! ~~S

 Today was the day to drive back home but before we did, Mister wanted to ride the section of the Clive Greenbelt Trail that serves as a connector between the short 2-mile Bill Riley Trail, which we had ridden in 2014, and the Raccoon River Trail.
 We got a 15-mile ride in this morning, bringing our total miles ridden over the 3 days to approximately 115 miles.